-These Vegan “Caramel” Mocha Coconut Oat Bars are no bake, naturally sweetened and the best healthy treat.
-Gluten-free.
+These Vegan Caramel Mocha Coconut Oat Bars are no bake, naturally sweetened with date caramel and make for an easy healthy dessert!
+Gluten-free friendly recipe using certified gluten-free oats.

 It is always a struggle getting back into the swing of things after traveling.
 Whether you’re traveling for work or for pleasure, the following days at home getting back into your daily routine are always a little bit of a struggle…